ruppinlab/madhitter/README.md

 ## Bash scripts

-To extract more statistical values out of our results, postprocessing is often needed.
+To extract more statistical value from our results, postprocessing is often needed.
-In the directoy `bash_script/`, we put some of scripts used in our processing there as an example.
+In the directoy `bash_script/`, we put some of the scripts used in our processing there as an example.
-These files are usually one-off files, so we do not take much time into optimizing their readability.
+These files are usually one-off files, so we did not put much time into optimizing their readability.
-Many experiments for our paper were done on NIH's Biowulf computing system, for which we had to modify the bash scripts slightly to use some biowulf-specific syntax.
+Many experiments for our paper were done on NIH's Biowulf computing system, for which we had to modify the bash scripts slightly to use some Biowulf-specific syntax.